carpentries-incubator/SDC-BIDS-dMRI/episodes/deterministic_tractography.md

 > ## Exercise 1
 >
-> In this episode, we sapplied a threshold stopping criteria
+> In this episode, we applied a threshold stopping criteria
 > to stop tracking when we reach a voxel where FA is below 0.2.
 > There are also other stopping criteria available.
 We encourage
 > you to read the `DIPY` documentation about the others.
 For this
 > exercise, repeat the tractography, but apply a binary stopping
 > criteria (`BinaryStoppingCriterion`) using the seed mask.
+> Visualize the tractogram!
 >
 > > ## Solution
 > >